kubesphere/website/content/en/docs/application-store/built-in-apps/rabbitmq-app.md

 keywords: 'KubeSphere, RabbitMQ, Kubernetes, Installation'
 description: 'How to deploy RabbitMQ on KubeSphere through App Store'

-linkTitle: "Deploy RabbitMQ"
+link title: "Deploy RabbitMQ"
 weight: 251
 ---
-[RabbitMQ](https://www.rabbitmq.com/) is the most widely deployed open source message broker.and it's lightweight and easy to deploy on premises and in the cloud.
+[RabbitMQ](https://www.rabbitmq.com/) is the most widely deployed open source message broker. and it's lightweight and easy to deploy on premises and in the cloud.
 It supports multiple messaging protocols.
 RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
 This tutorial walks you through an example of how to deploy RabbitMQ on KubeSphere.

 ## Prerequisites